-After years of contemplating – I finally traveled to Highlands in Scotland for a short visit of three days.
+After years of contemplating – I finally traveled to Scottish Highlands in the summer of 2016 for a short visit of three days.
 I could squeeze my trip between two weeks of meetings in London.
 The landscape of Scotland in many ways reminded me of Alaska – both lands being home to such gigantic mountains and endless landscapes.
 As a solo traveler, my preferred way of transportation was, as always, the train.
 Even though the train tickets in England and Scotland are scarily expensive making you re-consider your trip – the train passes available for both countries are life savers making the trip possible at a considerably lower cost.
 You can check out this site to find the pass suitable for your needs and they have a good discount for winter trips making it even more affordable.

 My journey started with a trip on a fast train from London to Glasgow – the trip takes around four hours and you start experiencing amazing landscape views in about fifteen minutes after the train leaves London.
 I had a very brief overnight stay in Glasgow but the town looked quite interesting and I wish I had more time – next time.
 The Glasgow hotel that I stayed in was very nice (one of the biggest rooms that I have stayed in) at a considerably good price (around USD 80 per night) and the hotel had a quite interesting interior decoration (with a vintage caged elevator) – Abode Hotel Glasgow.
-The next morning I took off for Fort Wiliam again by train – starting the first leg of my journey on one of the arguably most amazing train journeys in the World (Glasgow to Mallaig).
+The next morning I took off for Fort Wiliam again by train – starting the first leg of my journey through Scottish Highlands on one of the arguably most amazing train journeys in the World (Glasgow to Mallaig).
 Scottish trains are fine and they operate on time but do not expect any of the amenities available on other European trains such as in Switzerland and France.
 I would recommend you pack your own food and drinks as there is no restaurant car but only a food tray (and only in some of the trains not all).
 Otherwise, the trains are fairly clean and comfortable.